|

 New Powers

-As we approach the third elections to the
+As we approach the third elections to

-Scottish Parliament UNISON Scotland believes the time
+the Scottish Parliament UNISON Scotland believes the

-of powers in some areas.
-Devolution is rightly a process
+further devolution of powers in some areas.
+Devolution

-not an event.
+is rightly a process not an event.

 The case for each possible power is complex